Supported by

 Quest also actively encourages participants to develop an entrepreneurial mindset and encourages young offenders to see starting a business as a realistic and viable career option.

-This project is part funded by the Northern Ireland European Social Fund Programme 2014 - 2020 and the Department for Economy.
+This project was part funded by the Northern Ireland European Social Fund Programme 2014 - 2020 and the Department for Economy.
+Programme ended 2023

 Project Overview